D:\paresh\articles date wise\2-11-2018\images\1200-35842538-different-religions-of-india.jpg

 Religions

-India is one of the most religious countries globally, with every religion being practiced in India.
+India is one of the most religious countries globally, with every religion practiced in India.
 India is a secular state, meaning that no single religion is preferred over the other from a legal and government perspective.
 On the other hand, Hinduism is the common religion among the people, with more than 75 % of them practicing Hinduism, which translates to more than one billion of India’s total people.
-Other religions that follow Hinduism are Islamic, Christianity, Buddism, and Sikhism.
-This comes as a result of the Indian constitution giving its citizens the freedom of worship and religion.
+Other religions that follow Hinduism are Islam, Christianity, Buddhism, and Sikhism.
+This comes from the Indian constitution giving its citizens the freedom of worship and religion.

-Apart from India being the most religiously diverse country globally, its religions are some of the most ancient religions.
-Buddism, Hinduism, Jainism, and Sikhism have ties to India’s subcontinent, and up to date, they continue to have a large number of followers.
+Besides India being the most religiously diverse country globally, its religions are some of the most ancient.
+Buddism, Hinduism, Jainism, and Sikhism have ties to India’s subcontinent; up to date, they continue to have many followers.

 This article guides you through India’s religions that you must know, and if you decide to visit the country, don’t forget to get an India e-visa.
 For additional information, click here.